top of page

 Soon after I discovered Capoeira followed by Chinese Kung Fu.
 These I focused on for 12 years.
 As my mind, body and understanding of martial arts developed I sought out Muay Thai and Boxing.

 Even though my focus has shifted from Martial Arts, it still features in my life as a stunt man and performer.
-This includes many years of play in Taekwondo, Silat, Kali, Parkour and so on.
+This includes many years of play in Taekwondo, Silat, Kali, Parkour, BJJ, Judo and so on.

 received_1288492455349485.jpeg